Mission

 1950

-The University experiences "Veterans Bulge" and enrollment begins to rise.
+Ohio State experiences the "veterans bulge" and enrollment begins to rise.

 1959

-Robert J. Wherry an industrial/organizational psychologist, becomes chair.
+Robert J. Wherry, an industrial/organizational psychologist, becomes department chair.

 1960

 Cross-departmental work begins to develop, and faculty are hired in the Clinical, Quantitative and Social Psychology areas.
-A new wing is added to the Ohio Stadium and Psychology is permitted to move some faculty offices there.
+A new wing is added to the Ohio Stadium and the Department of Psychology is permitted to move some faculty offices there.

 1968

-Chair Robert J. Wherry succeeded in having the Department of Psychology moved from Education to the College of Social and Behavoiral Sciences.
+Chair Robert J. Wherry succeeds in having the Department of Psychology moved from Education to the College of Social and Behavioral Sciences.

 1970

-S. Rains Wallace, an industrial psychologist who had served as CEO of the American Institutes for Research, joins the department as chair.
+S. Rains Wallace, an industrial psychologist who had served as CEO of the American Institutes for Research, becomes chair of the department.

 1974

-Samuel H. Osipow, a counseling psychologist, becomes chair.
-The department has over 600 majors.
-Now too large for Arps Hall, the department is spread across 5 buildings on campus.
+Samuel H. Osipow, a counseling psychologist, becomes chair of the department.
+With more than 600 majors, the department is now too large for Arps Hall and is spread across five buildings on campus.

 1984